Examination Body: AQA

 In addition to classroom lessons you will plan and undertake fieldwork locally and nationally.

-You will need to have obtained a B grade or higher in Geography GCSE and have a good understanding of Maths.
+You will need to have obtained a 6 or higher in Geography GCSE and have a good understanding of Maths.
 If you did not take Geography at GCSE it is still possible to take Geography at AS Level, if you have achieved good GCSE results in other subjects.

 Delivery and Assessment